 Participating regions will receive various supports to experiment with this innovative, community-oriented model, aimed at bridging labor gaps.
 The selected communities are:

 ALBERTA – Claresholm BRITISH COLUMBIA – West Kootenay, Vernon MANITOBA – Gretna-Rhineland-Altona-Plum Coulee, Brandon ONTARIO – Thunder Bay, Sault Ste.
 Marie, Sudbury, Timmins, North Bay SASKATCHEWAN – Moose Jaw

 Further eligibility criteria will be disclosed in summer 2019, and newcomers are expected to start arriving under this program in 2020.
 Canada remains dedicated to attracting global talent to address skill shortages and stimulate local economies in rural areas for the collective benefit of all Canadians.

-Need assistance?
-Contact us today or complete our Assessment Form to find the right Immigration Program for you!
+For assistance, get in touch today or complete our Assessment Form to identify the ideal Immigration Program for your needs!